Optimize your energy levels through your dietPersonal · Jun 15, 2020

 If you’ve been working from home for the last several weeks, your diet has likely fallen into one of two camps: survival mode eating, characterized by snacking throughout the day and relying heavily on convenience foods, or inspired chef eating, relishing in the ability to prepare great meals in your own kitchen in the middle of the workday.

-There is no shame in falling into the first camp; this pandemic has challenged us in countless ways, and many of us have had to stay the course in survival mode.
-If you’ve been eating really well while working from home, I salute you — and I expect you may already be mourning your time in the kitchen as you get ready to return to the office.
-No matter your current nutrition situation, the COVID-19 pandemic has had a common effect on us all: we are very tired.
-And while everybody knows that poor nutrition can lead to weight gain, most underestimate the role that diet plays in our energy levels throughout the day.
-We need as much healthy energy as we can get during the home stretch of this pandemic marathon, and by ensuring our diets are balanced with the proper amounts of protein, fibre and healthy carbohydrates, we can maintain consistent energy and optimize productivity all day long.
+There is no shame in falling into the first camp; the pandemic challenged us in countless ways, and many of us have had to stay the course in survival mode.
+If you’ve been able to cook and consume satisfying and enjoyable meals while working from home, I salute you.
+No matter your current nutrition situation, the COVID-19 pandemic has had a common effect on us all, even one year later: we are very tired.
+And while many of us understand that nutrition plays an important role in our overall health, many may underestimate the role that diet plays in our energy levels throughout the day: we can use nutrient-rich and satisfying foods to help maintain consistent energy and optimize productivity all day long.
 Get started with these five strategies:

-1. Include protein and high-fibre carbs with each meal
+3. When possible, include a combination of protein and high-fibre carbs with each meal.

 Dehydration is common and can be a huge drain on energy.
 Aim for at least 8-10 cups of water per day.
 Keep a water bottle with you to encourage you to drink throughout the day.
 If you need some help with kick-starting your water intake habits.
 Join the 9-Day Hydration Challenge.